Cr05512/SobelCUDA/README.md

 ## Note
 The FPS are "theoretic", this is note a valid tool for precise benchmarking.
 The computation of performances relies only on
-the processing time (for the GPU mode even the MemCopy phase is considered).
-This program is not meant to prove anything,
+the processing time (for the GPU mode even the MemCopy phase is considered) of a single frame.
+This program is not meant to
-but just to give a vague idea of the speedup provided by parallelization.
+prove anything, but just to give a vague idea of the speedup provided by parallelization.

 <img src="Example.jpg" width="640" height="511" />